Data East: Bankruptcy

 By the end of the 1990s, the company's American division, Data East USA, was liquidated.
 No official announcement of this was made; instead, calls to Data East USA's offices were greeted with a prerecorded message from marketing manager Jay Malpas stating that the company had closed its doors before Christmas 1996.
 Its final releases were Defcon 5 and Creature Shock: Special Edition.
-The Japanese parent company itself announced its departure from the arcade industry entirely on December 4, 1997 and had accumulated a debt estimated at 3.3 billion yen.
+The Japanese parent company itself announced its departure from the arcade industry entirely on December 4, 1997, and had accumulated a debt estimated at 3.3 billion yen.
 Data East filed for reorganization in 1999 and stopped making video games altogether.
 All customer support pertaining to video games was halted in March 2000.

 For the following three years, Data East sold negative ion generators, continued to develop compatible devices for NTT DoCoMo phones and licensed some of its old video games to other companies.
 Nonetheless, the company's restructuring efforts were not enough to put back the financial problems brought by the 1990s.
 Consequently, in April 2003, Data East filed for bankruptcy and was finally declared bankrupt by a Tokyo district court on June 25, 2003.
 The news was released to the public two weeks later, on July 8.

-Legacy
+Aftermath

 Most of Data East's video game library was acquired in February 2004 by G-Mode, a Japanese mobile gaming company that is now owned by Marvelous.
 G-Mode also owns the Data East trademark.
-However, some games are owned by Paon DP instead of G-Mode, notably Karnov, Chelnov, Windjammers, the Glory of Heracles series and the Kuuga trilogy.
-Likewise the rights to the series Metal Max and Jake Hunter currently are the properties of Kadokawa Games and Arc System Works, respectively.
+Other games are owned by Paon DP instead of G-Mode, notably Karnov, Chelnov, Windjammers, the Glory of Heracles series and the Kuuga trilogy, while the rights to the series Metal Max and Jake Hunter currently are the properties of Kadokawa Games and Arc System Works, respectively.
 The RoboCop titles related to Data East were acquired by D4 Enterprise in September 2010.
 The other properties of Data East were transferred to the asset management company of the Fukuda family.
 The latter sued Nintendo twice during the 2000s for patent infringement, but both cases were dismissed.

 Data East's former building in Ogikubo, which was located in an area largely residential, was demolished around 2014 and replaced by an apartment or condominium construction.
 Founder Tetsuo Fukuda was still active in 2017 as president of a medical company he established in December 2015 at the age of 76.